CoderLinesTechnology/alx-system_engineering-devops/README.md

-README for shell basics at ALX
+# Readme

+This project contains shell bash basic commands
+A required task for ALX SE Month #0